Building Resilience in Teams? Here’s how

 Team processes refers to team factors like teamwork, team prosocial motivation (defined as members’ shared desire to focus their efforts on benefitting others) and team co-operation.
 Teams that have strong sense of teamwork, whose members have strong interpersonal bonds and a shared understanding tend to display behaviour that collectively benefits everyone.
 Resilient teams also have role agility where members are able to switch roles and adapt quickly to new information.
 They possess shared knowledge which allows them to take on others’ roles when the need arises.
 This sense of adaptability keeps them afloat in tough times.

-What have you been doing to build resilience in your work teams?
+What have you been doing to enabling building resilience in teams?

 Lilius, J., Worline, M., Dutton, J., Kanov, J., Frost, P. & Maitlis, S. (2003).
 What good is compassion at work.
 Ann Arbor, 1001, 48109-41109.